siran/writing/books/A Maxwell Universe/A Maxwell Universe - 101 From Darkness, Light.md

 link than claimed, showing how consensus can form around distorted evidence.

+## 7. Mathematics and Reality

+Much has been said about reality being “mathematical,” though the phrase is rarely defined.
+The arguments above suggest a simpler view: we ascribe patterns to reality -- sometimes because we genuinely recognize these patterns, sometimes because we project them and think that the patterns are "real".

+Mathematics does not have to govern the world.
+More often, we see the world through the mathematics we have created.
+Mathematics—and therefore physics— describes those aspects of the world that admit stable, compressible patterns.
+When a pattern is regular enough to be anticipated, we express that regularity symbolically and call the result a “law.”
+When the pattern breaks, the law breaks with it.

+It is therefore not that reality *is* mathematical, nor that mathematics is the “language of nature.”
+Rather, we build mathematical models for the aspects of reality we can recognize, isolate, and predict.
+Wherever the world resists compression into stable patterns, our mathematics simply does not apply.

+Mathematics succeeds because we select what it can describe—and which patterns we pay attention to—not because nature is made of numbers (or, in its most recent rebranding, “information”).

+This perspective prepares the ground for a different approach.
+Instead of starting from mathematical objects, we start from energy itself and the interactions it sustains.
+Geometry, fields, and equations come later—as descriptions of persistent patterns in that underlying activity.

 ## For more information, see:

 - *A Cause-Effect Model for Emergent Time and Distance*